Easter Islanders seek outside help for iconic statues 'leprosy'

 “What do you leave to a 10-year-old boy, what will there be in Easter Island for the European or Chilean tourist to come see if we don’t save them?”
 He asks.
 “It’s the only oil well we have.”

+The British Museum said it was looking forward to continuing the “warm, friendly and open” conversation begun in London with a potential visit to Easter Island.

+“The museum is keen to work collaboratively with partners and communities across the globe and welcomes these proposed discussions around future joint projects with Rapa Nui,” it said in a statement sent to Reuters.

-Reporting by Marion Giraldo; writing by Aislinn Laing
+Reporting by Marion Giraldo; writing by Aislinn Laing, editing by Steve Orlofsky and G Crosse